magical/zzz-tworld/README.iceblock.txt

   - It destroys Dirt
   - Tanks and Teeth can push it

-There is one major deficiency, which is that you cannot yet clone Ice Blocks.
-I mentioned that this is a preview release, right?
-That's why.
-It *will* be fixed.

-In all other ways, this patch should exhibit the same behaviour as [pieguy's patch][1] for MSCC.
+This patch should exhibit the same behaviour as [pieguy's patch][1] for MSCC.

-Please send bug reports to the [Chip's Challenge newsgroup][2].
-I am interested in corner cases.
+I know of a few cases where it does not, mostly involving cloning.
+If you find a case where my patch and pieguy's patch differ, please post a bug report to the [Chip's Challenge newsgroup][2].

 [1]: <http://www.ecst.csuchico.edu/~pieguy/chips/patches/pgchip.html>
 [2]: <news://news.annexcafe.com/annexcafe.chips.challenge>